kavya-r30/ThreatShield/README.md

 Analysis results are compiled into structured reports, featuring all results that can be exported as professional PDF reports for documentation, audits, or sharing with stakeholders.

+### 8. Command-Line Interface (CLI) Tool

+ThreatShield includes a powerful CLI tool for streamlined malware analysis directly from the terminal.
+Key commands include:
+- `malware-detect <filename>`: Scans a specified file for malware and outputs a detailed report in the terminal.
+- `malware-detect`: Launches a user-friendly UI for interactive malware analysis.
+- `malware-detect --threatshield`: Opens the ThreatShield web interface in the default browser for full platform access.

+## To use the CLI tool
+- Download the .exe file from [here](https://drive.google.com/file/d/1RAVTcn4QLDRnRPI7MSc9wbQPDIkiEWzQ/view?usp=sharing)
+- Place the Downloaded exe file in a desired Folder.
+- Add the Path of the Folder to the System Environment Variables and then the CLI tool is good to go.
 ---

 ## Tech Stack